Haseena Parkar

-Haseena Parkar (previously titled Haseena: The Queen Of Mumbai) is a 2017 Indian biographical crime film directed by Apoorva Lakhia and produced by Nahid Khan.
-The principal signing of the film began in February 2016 and the shooting started on 11 October 2016.
-The film is based on Dawood Ibrahim's sister Haseena Parkar.
-The film marks Shraddha Kapoor's first title role.
-Kapoor's brother, Siddhanth Kapoor, portrays the role of Dawood Ibrahim, and Ankur Bhatia plays the role of Haseena's husband.
+Haseena Parkar (previously titled Haseena: The Queen Of Mumbai) is a 2017 Indian Hindi-language biographical crime film directed by Apoorva Lakhia and produced by Nahid Khan.
+The film is based on Dawood Ibrahim's sister Haseena Parkar, who is portrayed by Shraddha Kapoor.
+Siddhanth Kapoor, Ankur Bhatia, Priyanka Setia, and Rajesh Tailang play supporting roles.
+The film was released on 22 September 2017 and received mixed reviews from critics, becoming a box-office bomb.

 Plot

 The film opens on 22 May 2007, at the Sessions Court of Mumbai.
 A large crowd of media and civilians has gathered outside.
 Five taxis carrying a burqa-clad woman each arrive at the court.
 Khalid, the trusted right-hand man of Haseena Parkar, escorts them to the courtroom.
 The judge asks Haseena to come to the stand and confirm her identity.
 Subsequently, all the women lift their veils and reveal themselves.
 Here, the hearing begins.

 Haseena Parkar (Shraddha Kapoor) lives with her close to a dozen siblings in a small house in central Mumbai.
 She is shown to be particularly close to one of her brothers, Dawood Ibrahim (Siddhanth Kapoor), who turns to crime growing up.

 Haseena marries the kindhearted Ibrahim Parkar (Ankur Bhatia) and finds herself compelled to bear the brunt of her brother's criminal actions.
 As her brother rises in the underworld scene, his enemies also increase manifold.
 One of the enemies eliminates Ibrahim Parkar as revenge.
 On the other hand, the 1993 Bombay bombings send shock waves everywhere.
 Dawood emerges as one of the key conspirators in this ghastly crime.
 As he escapes to Dubai, once again it is Haseena who is in trouble.

 Haseena realises that she can no longer be a victim.
 She hits back and emerges as Aapa (elder sister) in Mumbai's male-dominated underworld.
 Haseena faces 88 cases of extortion in which she is named as part of her brother's infamous D-Company.
 She maintains her innocence and relates the story of how she was merely a nervous new bride who was forced to turn into the Godmother of Nagpada.
 As Advocate Shyam Keswani and Public Prosecutor Roshni Satam (Priyanka Setia) continue to argue the case, the judge grows sympathetic towards the life and story of Haseena Parkar.